DataFire/Integrations/integrations/generated/zuora/README.md

 This REST API reference describes how to resume a suspended subscription.

 This feature is in **Limited Availability**.
 If you wish to have access to the feature, submit a request at [Zuora Global Support](http://suport.zuora.com).

+**Note:** This feature is unavailable if you have the Orders feature enabled.
+See [Orders Migration Guidance](https://knowledgecenter.zuora.com/BC_Subscription_Management/Orders/AB_Orders_Migration_Guidance) for more information.
+This feature is also unavailable if you have the [Order Metrics](https://knowledgecenter.zuora.com/BC_Subscription_Management/Orders/Orders_Generation_for_Subscriptions_and_Amendments) feature enabled.